LLNL/scr/doc/rst/users/overview.rst

 By default, SCR inspects the cache for existing checkpoints when a job starts.
 It attempts to rebuild all datasets in cache, and then it attempts to restart the job from the most recent checkpoint.
-If a checkpoint fails to rebuild, SCR deletes it from cache.
+If a dataset fails to rebuild, SCR deletes it from cache.
 To disable restarting from cache, set the :code:`SCR_DISTRIBUTE` parameter to 0.
 When disabled, SCR deletes all files from cache and restarts from a checkpoint on the parallel file system.